Lucid Dreams and OBEs

 and you can't turn on a physical light with a non-physical hand.

-The scariest episodes were when I felt myself floating out of my body against my will.
-I thought I was dying or being controlled by an unseen power.
 Eventually, I began to wonder if I had a brain tumor or some other dreadful disease.
-So I researched sleep disorders on the internet.
-I learned about sleep cycles, lucid dreams, sleep paralysis, and OBE's.
+So I researched sleep disorders.
+I learned about sleep cycles, lucid dreams, sleep paralysis, and OBEs.
 That was the answer!
-I bought a large stack of books, the best of which are listed at the bottom of this article.
+I bought a large stack of books, the best of which are listed at the end of this article.

-Knowledge is power.
-I learned that lucid dreaming is a common side effect of meditation.
+I learned that lucid dreams and OBEs are common side effects of meditation.
 The awareness I was developing through meditation was spilling over into my dreaming life.
-In other words, my mind was awake, even when my body was asleep.

 Lucid Dreaming Practices